 How can I best serve my constituents?

 When the NDSC and local agencies present a united front, working together to foster the success of individuals with Down syndrome, we ensure that families receive the best support.
-As an affiliate member of the NDSC, your organization contributes to the strength of our organization.
-You can view affiliate member benefits here: Affiliate Benefits 2016
+As an affiliate program subsscriber of the NDSC, your organization contributes to the strength of our organization.
+You can view affiliate program benefits here: Affiliate Offerings

 We also offer opportunities to apply for assistance or additional ways to get involved in NDSC leadership.